sbhusal123/react-oauth-intro/README.md

 - [Using Oauth2.0](https://developers.google.com/identity/protocols/oauth2)

 ### i.
-Oauth Conscent Screen:
+Oauth Consent Screen:

-In this phase, client (frontend) is presented with provider's conscent screen.
-On a callback respose, it receives an authorization code which is decoded, note that the autorization code needs to decoded.
+In this phase, client (frontend) is presented with provider's consent screen.
+On a callback response, it receives an authorization code which is decoded, note that the authorization code needs to decoded.

 > Response